devongermano/CoRE/README.md

   **Discourse‑driven long‑doc inconsistency** (segment by discourse structure). ([arXiv][7])
   **Contradiction detection in RAG contexts** (context validators are still hard). ([arXiv][9]) **Spoiler detection (MMoE, genre‑aware)**. ([arXiv][16])

----

-### Closing Note

-This design is intentionally **engine‑first** and **training‑free** where possible: you can implement it today with open‑weight models and standard libraries.
-It piggybacks on strong, recent evidence that selective, attention‑guided reading plus explicit world modeling—and edits executed under constraints with rigorous verification—yields the most reliable path for **global, narrative‑scale refactoring**.

 [1]: https://arxiv.org/abs/2307.03172?utm_source=chatgpt.com "Lost in the Middle: How Language Models Use Long Contexts"
 [2]: https://arxiv.org/abs/2502.12962?utm_source=chatgpt.com "Infinite Retrieval: Attention Enhanced LLMs in Long ..."